The British voice artist formerly known as Marilla Wex

 British voice artist Rill Askey (formerly known as Marilla Wex) is a multi-award-winning veteran of all genres of voiceover.

-With 35 years of professional performance experience, Rill Askey can be dropped into virtually any medium and not create casualties.
+With 35 years of professional performance experience, I can be dropped into virtually any medium and not create casualties.

-Rill has a WoVO-approved, broadcast quality recording booth with Source Connect 4.0.
-A multi-award-winning talent, she holds a Gold Crystal Award for the best Radio Commercial Performance in Canada and has been shortlisted for Best Female Voice Artist of the Year three times at the OneVoice Awards.
-She won Best Animation Character Performance (Female) at OneVoice for the role she is perhaps most famous for: the bonkers computer M.A.R.I.L.L.A. in the Mojang YouTube series How We Make Minecraft, The Secrets of Minecraft, Around Minecraft in 80 Biomes and Ten Things You Probably Didn’t Know About Minecraft.
+I have a WoVO-approved, broadcast quality recording booth with Source Connect 4.0.
+A multi-award-winning talent, I hold a Gold Crystal Award for the best Radio Commercial Performance in Canada and have been shortlisted for Best Female Voice Artist of the Year three times at the OneVoice Awards.
+I won Best Animation Character Performance (Female) at OneVoice for the role I am perhaps most famous for: the bonkers computer M.A.R.I.L.L.A. in the Mojang YouTube series How We Make Minecraft, The Secrets of Minecraft, Around Minecraft in 80 Biomes and Ten Things You Probably Didn’t Know About Minecraft.

-Rill’s nonsensically broad vocal range means she has vast experience in every voice genre from audiobooks to videogames, from medical e-learning to children’s animation.
-You name it – she’s done it.
+My nonsensically broad vocal range means I have vast experience in every voice genre from audiobooks to videogames, from medical e-learning to children’s animation.
+You name it – I’ve done it.
 Multiple times.

 Commercials

-Her tv and film experience enable Rill to break down copy quickly and deliver pitch-perfect performances in record time.
+My tv and film experience enable me to break down copy quickly and deliver pitch-perfect performances in record time.

 Explainers